 Once you have been conditionally admitted, you will need to submit certified copies of your transcript, diploma and English test result (if needed).

-A certified copy is a copy of the original document where an original stamp and signature needs to be placed by your school/university or by an authorized notary, you don't need an apostille stamp.
+A certified copy is a copy of the original document where an original stamp and signature needs to be placed by your school/university or by an authorised notary, you don't need an apostille stamp.
 The copies of your degrees and transcripts need to be certified copies.

 Watch the video for more information about submitting certified documents.